ThreatHuntingProject/ThreatHunting/hunts/suspicious_process_creation_via_windows_event_logs.md

 "One of my favorites is that knowing when attackers bring tools in with them they will likely not execute them very often in a 24hr time period.
 Looking at precess creations with a hard limit of executing x number of times in a day and ordering by by file path.
 Can start to weed out, either manually or automated, those processes that have been validated as legit"

+* Legitimate windows binaries executing within a specified time frame may indicate lateral movement

+"As an adversary moves from machine to machine they will often want to know things like: who they are, what level of access do they have, what services are running on the machine, what other machines are around them… They will often determine this by using legitimate windows binaries.
+When determining this information they will typically do this in minutes vs hours regardless if they are using a script or typing the commands on a command line.
+Knowing this, we can use it to our advantage.
+Again focusing on windows event logs and focusing on event codes 4688/592 try to identify the following:

+1. Net.exe, ipconfig.exe, whoami.exe, nbtstat.exe...
+2. Cluster x number of processes executing within a 10 minute time frame.

+For the data the get’s returned:

+1. identify the parent process and if it’s legitimate?
+2. What additional processes have executed on the machine within a 1 hour period and do any of those look suspicious?
+If there are, are they owned by the same user?
+3. Are these spawned by the same process or process name?
+4. Are these processes all owned by the same user?
+5. Is there previous history of this activity?"

 **Other Notes**

 Event 4688 is even more valuable if logging policy is set to record